-The true biopic about Philippe Petit, a highwire artist who walked between the Twin Towers in 1974.
+This true biopic is about Philippe Petit, a highwire artist who walked between the Twin Towers in 1974.

-THE WALK – Official Trailer [HD] – Oct 2015, Sony Pictures Entertainment, http://www.youtube.com and pictures © Sony Pictures Entertainment
+THE WALK – Official Trailer [HD] – Oct 2015, Sony Pictures Entertainment and pictures © Sony Pictures Entertainment

 Le Bon plays a lovely supporting role as his romantic interest and his accomplices add to the bonhomie.
 There are some lovely inspirational ways Petit tells his plan to others involving international food and an apparent flair for origami.
 The aerial shots are fantastic, and I’m sure they look even more dauntingly impressive on the larger screen and in 3D.
 There are many moments that are so full of suspense and this was definitely a hand squeezer for both of us, unlike the other vertigo challenging movies mentioned.
 There is a nice wee epilogue added to the story, a nice touch that I last saw in The Grand Budapest Hotel (2014).

-And as for my wee epilogue, more recently I went with my 9-year-old niece on her birthday t the circus.
+And as for my wee epilogue, more recently I went with my 9-year-old niece on her birthday to the circus.
 I really enjoyed this trip with her, and remember her wide-eyed awe at the high wire walkers, not laughing at the clowns (maybe it’s hereditary) and enjoying a candy floss bigger than her head.
-She asked me about the tightrope walkers and how it’s done so this review is dedicated to her, but promise me something if you watch this film, little one, don’t try this at home !!!
+She asked me about the tightrope walkers and how it’s done so this review is dedicated to her, but promise me something if you watch this film, wee one, don’t try this at home!

 Weeper Rating: 😦 😦 😦/10

 Handsqueeze Rating:🙂 🙂 🙂 🙂 🙂 🙂 🙂 🙂/10